karthiknish/jobloom/SETUP.md

 ### Extension Not Working
 - Check if the extension is enabled in Chrome
 - Verify the manifest.json permissions
-- **Configure Convex URL in extension settings**
 - Check browser console for errors
-- **Ensure sponsored companies exist in the Convex database**
+- Ensure sponsored companies exist in the database
 - Verify company names match between job sites and database (use aliases for variations)

 ### Web App Authentication Issues
-- Verify Clerk environment variables
+- Verify Firebase environment variables
-- Check Clerk dashboard for configuration
+- Check Firebase console for configuration

 ### Backend Connection Issues
-- Ensure Convex is running (`npm run dev`)
-- Verify CONVEX_URL in environment variables
-- Check Convex dashboard for deployment status
+- Verify Firestore access and service account credentials
+- Ensure the web app API routes are reachable

 ## Contributing